behu-kea/python-basics/lectures/week-47.md

 1. Spend 10 minutes investigating in your group
-2. Spend 10 minutes presenting
+2. Spend 10 minutes presenting.
+Make it easy to understand